 Therefore, the leaner you are, the more it reduces mechanical advantage.
 Thus, it adds more stress to your joints.

 For example, I could bench press much more weight when I was a chunky 225 pounds, compared to the much leaner 180 pounds I am currently.
 Think about it.
 I probably shaved about an inch of fat off of my chest, and another inch off my back.
 Now when I bench press, the loaded bar must travel an additional 2 inches!
 Not to mention, there is almost no fat encasing my joints to provide extra recoil on my press.

-Needless to say, I’ve had to significantly reduce the amount of weight I handle on the bench press to prevent my shoulders and elbows from being overly taxed.
+Needless to say, I’ve had to significantly reduce the amount of weight I handle on the bench press to prevent overtaxing my shoulders and elbows.
 I realize stripping weights off the bar can be a bit of a blow to your ego.
-BUT, I can tell you from experience it’s worth the sacrifice, especially in the long run.
+BUT, it’s worth the sacrifice, especially in the long run.